noisebridge/UnicornMigration/README.md

 - [ ] Update documentation on brony and unicorn and their current state.
 - [ ] Setup Ergo chat(irc server)
 - [ ] Setup matrix(synapse)

-### Complete:

-### Migrate Scuttlebutt to Brony:

-- [x] Data transfer completed.
-Backup data is at /home/noisebridge/unicorn-ssb-pub-data
-- [x] Scuttlebutt container is up and running.
-Configs/src is located at /srv/ssb-server Data is located at /srv/ssb-data
-- [ ] Test with a scuttlebutt client to insure instance is running properly.

-- [ ] Test server instance with client

-### Migrate Checkup to Brony:

-- [X] Data was migrated to /home/noisebridge/services/checkup/{config,status_checks}
-- [X] Build Dockerfile/docker-compose.yml for Checkup service.
-- [X] Setup docker image "checkup".
-- [X] Verify old data and configs are successfully loaded in [new service](http://199.241.139.224:8021/index.html).

 Info: